khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 To help with styling, use horizontal lines between rows to visually separate content.
 Avoid any border or frame surrounding the table.
 Do not style tables to look like nets, with every number enclosed.

-Do not appply vertical lines between columns.
+Do not apply vertical lines between columns.
 In general, tables without vertical lines look better and are easier to scan and read.

 ## Responsiveness

-Tables work across multiple screen sizes and conform to responsive guidelines.
-Prevent horizontal scrolling to ensure the table doesn’t break the layout.
+At smaller breakpoints tables can either maintain a tabular layout and scroll horizontally to view the overflow without breaking the page layout, or each row can be transformed into its own group where header content is present within each group.

+- If the data in each row needs to be compared to data in other rows then maintain the tabular layout.
+- If the content simply shares headers and can live on its own without comparison, transform each row into its own group.
+- If a row has embedded actions that could be missed when overflowing in the default tabular layout, transform each row into its own group so the actions can always be visible.

-Todo: Add description of how the table behaves on responsive views
+Todo: Add responsive table examples

 ## Accessibility